surfinggo/kubebigbrother/README.md

 ## ToDo (PRs are welcomed)

 - Avoid duplicated "ADDED" events and missed "DELETED" events, by storing the current state in database.
+- Register watchers as CRD, maybe keep compatibility of config file.
 - Better UI.
 - Tests.